 Authors should print copies of the publishing agreement and the publishing options selected and retain these copies for future reference.

 Type of Publishing (Traditional or Open Access)

-One of the sections in the submission steps on the ETD Administrator requires authors to select the type of publishing, either Traditional Publishing or Open Access Publishing PLUS.
+One of the sections in the submission steps on the ETD Administrator requires authors to select the type of publishing, either Traditional Publishing or Open Access Service.
 You must select one of the PQ publishing options.
-You may also make your dissertation freely available through the University of Chicago Repository, if you wish.
+You may also make your dissertation freely available through the University of Chicago Institutional Repository (IR), Knowledge@UChicago, if you wish.

-We recommend authors choose Traditional Publishing in order to retain the greatest level of control of the dissertation.
-Choosing Open Access Publishing means the full text of the dissertation will be available free of charge via PQDT Open, but it will cost the author $95.00.
+We recommend authors choose Traditional Publishing in order to avoid ProQuest's Open Access Service Fee.
+Choosing Open Access Publishing means the full text of the dissertation will be available free of charge, but it will cost the author $95.00.
 You may include your dissertation in the University of Chicago Repository free of charge.
-For authors interested in open access, we recommend choosing Traditional Publishing and the University of Chicago Repository.
+For authors interested in open access, we recommend choosing Traditional Publishing and the Institutional Repository (IR) publishing options

 |The author will be eligible to receive royalties from ProQuest.||The author will be charged $95.00 by ProQuest.||The author will not be charged a fee by the University.|